ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/add_project_uploads_page.md

 * [Changing Files](#changing-files)

 ## Collecting Data
 Normally to get the data, you would download the spreadsheets using get_spreadsheets.pl .
-You update the hash that is in the script with they key from the speradsheet you wan to download and the title of the spreadsheet.
-This is a special case becuase the people from Beijing could not access google drive so we have to download the file manually.
+You update the hash that is in the script with they key from the spreadsheet you want to download and the title of the spreadsheet.
+This is a special case because the people from Beijing could not access google drive so we have to download the file manually.
 The download can be found here:

 	GACA-CN: https://wiki.oicr.on.ca/download/attachments/57771379/submission.sheets.xls?version=1&modificationDate=1405331109000&api=v2